adnaan/blog/_posts/2017-07-15-exploring-dependency-injection-in-go.md

 )

 </code></pre>

-We end up with a situation where again, there are a large number of arguments to be passed into the <code>New</code> function.
+We end up with a situation where again, there are many  arguments passed into the <code>New</code> function.
 Also it doesn't make a lot of sense to have to declare <code>default</code> behavior as a mode.

 Ideally, for a service we would want a <code>default</code> behavior which we can override to create a new mode.
 <h5>Functional Config Options</h5>
 So, instead we use a combo of <code>functional options</code> and <code>Config</code> patterns to get around this complexity.
 <pre><code class="go">// NewService configures the service
 func NewService(defaultConfig Config, configOptions ...func(*Config)) Service {
 for _, option := range configOptions {